sleepyfox/fcis/README.md

 In order to help contributors with providing a compliant version of the base kata, here are the requirements that the original was developed against:

 1. The summary report generator (GENERATOR) MUST get CMS data from the following URI: http://jsonplaceholder.typicode.com/posts
-1. The GENERATOR MUST calculate i) the number of posts, ii) the number of distinct users, iii) the mean number of posts per user
+1. The GENERATOR MUST calculate i) the number of posts, ii) the number of distinct users, iii) the mean number of posts per user (rounded to nearest whole number)
 1. The summary report (REPORT) MUST be written to a file on disk with the name `cms-<date>.json` where date is today's date in the form YYYY-MM-DD
 1. The REPORT MUST be formatted as a JSON object of the form '{ "posts": 0, "users": 0, "mean_posts_per_user": 0 }'
 1. The GENERATOR MUST log the string 'Getting CMS data' when getting the data from the CMS